siyuliu3/cs230_proj/README.md

 - Convert the boundary boxes from TensorRT inference output into format able to be processed by main.py in /mAP.

 Additional modifications:
-- We compiled ground truth labels for COCO and VOC data sets from source.
+- We wrote label.py script under cocoapi/PythonAPI to compile ground truth labels for COCO and VOC data sets from source.

 ## Setup to use this repo: